 The protestors manhandled reporter Poudel while he was going to attend a program nearby Kapilvastu district.
-But reasoning the agitation called by the a youth wing- Youth Association- of major opposition party, CPN-UML, the Association cadres grilled reporter whey he was driving during protest.
+But reasoning the agitation called by the a youth wing- Youth Association- of the major opposition party, CPN-UML, the Association cadres grilled reporter whey he was driving during protest.

 Talking to Freedom Forum, reporter Poudel said, "The local cadres of the Association and even a local businessperson Shankar Khanal kicked me while riding motorcycle.
 I displayed my Press Card; however, the rowdy demonstrators seized my motorcycle's keys, manhandled me, and spoke foul on me."